glorphindale/langohr.docs/articles/guides.md

 ###  [Getting started](/articles/getting_started.html)

 An overview of Project Name with a quick tutorial that helps you to get started with it.
-It should take about 10 minutes to read and study the provided code examples
+It should take about 15 minutes to read and study the provided code examples.

 ### [AMQP Concepts](http://www.rabbitmq.com/tutorials/amqp-concepts.html)